ishoshani/TTCExample/readme.md

 # Testing

-To run, make sure you use npm-install, then run "node index.js".
+To run, make sure you use "npm install", then run "node index.js".
 You can then point a browser to localhost:3000 to see the UI.

 # Notes